-This post was updated on April 25th, 2019.
+This post was updated on August 23rd, 2019.

-In order to prevent, you need to listen.
 Listen to what your customers say about your company, what your competitors are up to, and how your messages affect your brand reputation.

 Here’s what’s ahead of us today: